California Solar Incentives & Plug-and-Play Laws 2026

 Yes if you plan to stay 3+ years.
 A 400W kit costs $800-1,200 and saves $200-400/year.
 Payback: 2-6 years.
 Plus you can take it with you when you move.

-❓ What's the federal tax credit timeline?
+❓ What happened to the federal solar tax credit?

 ❓ How long do solar panels last?